 All residents and visitors must check-in at the Administrative Office in the center of camp upon arrival & departure.
-Plan to arrive when the office is open, 8 a.m. - 8 p.m. weekdays and 8 a.m. - 3 p.m.
-Saturdays, to receive housing & parking assignments.
-If you arrive when the office is closed, housing assignments are posted on the wall next to the office, or on the outside door of the office.
+Plan to arrive when the office is open, 8am - 5pm Monday-Friday, to receive housing & parking assignments.
+If you arrive when the office is closed, housing assignments are posted on the wall next to the office.

 Travel to UMBS

-Allow at least 4 hours travel time if you are driving from Ann Arbor (routes and maps).
+Allow approximately 4 hours of travel time if you are driving from Ann Arbor (routes and maps).
 If you are unable or do not wish to drive yourself, transportation via U-M vans may be available by previous arrangement with us.

-If you are travelling by bus or air, we can arrange to pick you up in Pellston if given sufficient notice.
-Please call (231)539-8408 well ahead of your arrival date with your travel information.
-Please call again on the day of your scheduled arrival to confirm the arrangements.
+If you are traveling by bus or air to Pellston, we can arrange to pick you up if given sufficient notice.
+Please email email@example.com well ahead of your arrival date with your travel information.
 If you arrive at other destinations, you will need to provide your own transportation to the Biological Station.

 Parking & Driving

-To maintain the unique atmosphere of camp, driving through campus is not allowed unless absolutely necessary, and speed limits are not to exceed 10 MPH.
+To maintain the unique atmosphere of camp, driving through camp is not allowed unless absolutely necessary, and speed limits are not to exceed 10 MPH.
 Parking is assigned for visitors and residents upon arrival.
 Please park only in your assigned space and display your parking permit in the front window.
-Please do not drive through camp or park near cabins or labs.
+Do not park near cabins or labs.
 Your cooperation keeps the dust down and creates a safer and more pleasant environment for all.